 Valine – (400 mg) stimulates the mental and physical capacity

 It’s easy to understand the excitement.
-Protein is an important component of every cell in the body.
-Hair and nails are mostly made of protein.
+Protein is an essential component of every cell in the body.
+For example, hair and nails are mostly made of protein.
 Your body uses protein to build and repair tissues.
 You also use protein to make enzymes, hormones, and other body chemicals.
-Protein is an important building block of bones, muscles, cartilage, skin, and blood.
+Protein is an essential building block of bones, muscles, cartilage, skin, and blood.

-Along with fat and carbohydrates, protein is a “macronutrient,” meaning that the body needs relatively large amounts of it.
-Vitamins and minerals, which are needed in only small quantities, are called “micronutrients.”
+Along with fat and carbohydrates, protein is a “macronutrient,” meaning the body needs relatively large amounts of it.
+On the other hand, vitamins and minerals are required, and small quantities are called “micronutrients.”
 But unlike fat and carbohydrates, the body does not store protein and therefore has no reservoir to draw on when it needs a new supply.

-Raw Living Spirulina is a complete protein containing all essential 9 amino acids in the perfect ratio which are totally recognizable and useable by the human body in their raw form.
+Raw Living Spirulina is a complete protein containing all nine essential amino acids in the perfect ratio, recognizable and useable by the human body in its raw form.

 Protein – (71%)

-SOD is such a fragile molecule, and as such, it is impossible for us to get it in synthetic supplementation form through our digestive system.
-The answer is to obtain bioactive SOD and the only place you can get it from is in living foods such as Raw Living Spirulina.
+SOD is such a fragile molecule, so we can’t get it in synthetic supplementation form through our digestive system.
+The answer is to obtain bioactive SOD; the only place you can get it is in living foods such as Raw Living Spirulina.

 Superoxide Dismutase – (21200 IU)

 OMEGA 3 FATTY ACIDS